zoffixznet/perl6.party/post/Perl6-Fail-Release-Robots-And-Other-Goodies.md

 The bot uses my very own ``P6:`IRC::Client` Perl 6 module``IRC::Client`` and is pretty thin and isn't much to look at.
-Using ``P6:JSON::Fast`` and ``P6:HTTP::UserAgent`` modules it accesses R6 using its JSON endpoints to fetch the tag info and perform ticket searches.
+Using ``P6:JSON::Fast`` and ``P6:HTTP::UserAgent`` modules it accesses [R6](http://perl6.fail) using its JSON endpoints to fetch the tag info and perform ticket searches.

 Travis features use [Travis API](https://docs.travis-ci.com/api).
-Since the stuff I use does not require authentication, this is nothing more than fetching data from an endpoint, decoding JSON, and finding the right data.
+Since the stuff I use does not require authentication, this is nothing more than fetching data from an endpoint and decoding JSON.
 I found [JSONViewer.Stack.Hu](http://jsonviewer.stack.hu/) helpful when figuring out what bits of data I wanted to keep.